IstvanGercsak/TheMonkees/README.md

 ## User Stories

-“As a <role or persona>, I can <goal/need> so that <why>”

 ### Navigation:

-As a user, I want to use the navigation bar so that I can reach every site.
+- As a user, I want to use the navigation bar so that I can reach every site.

-### Social links
+### Social links:

-As a user, I want click on the socal links so that it can be open in a new tab.
+- As a user, I want click on the social links so that it can be open in a new tab.

-### Responsive
+### Responsive:

-As a user, I want to use the website with every resolution so that on different devices it will work with the same functionality.
+- As a user, I want to use the website with every resolution so that on different devices it will work with the same functionality.

 ### Effects:

-As a user I want to see the hover effect on the buttons so that I can see there is interaction wih that element.
+- As a user I want to see the hover effect on the buttons so that I can see there is interaction wih that element.
-As a user I want to see the hover effect on the social link so that I can see there is interaction wih that element.
+- As a user I want to see the hover effect on the social link so that I can see there is interaction wih that element.
-As a user I want to see the hover effect on the rows on the tour info page so that I can see which row I selected.
+- As a user I want to see the hover effect on the rows on the tour info page so that I can see which row I selected.

-As a user I want to see the "Buzz" effect on the navigation row (on every page) so that I get feedback about the navigation option.
+- As a user I want to see the "Buzz" effect on the navigation row on every page so that I get feedback about the navigation option.

+### Media:

+- As a user I want to play and stop the songs so that I can listen the songs.
+- As a user I want to play and stop the video clip so that I can watch the video clip.

-### Field checking
+### Field checking:

-As a user I want to fill my details on the Contact page so that I can send the request.
+- As a user I want to fill my details on the Contact page so that I can send the request.
-As a user I want to get notified if I missed to fill a field so that I can finish to fill the form.
+- As a user I want to get notified if I missed to fill a field so that I can finish to fill the form.

-### Media

-As a user I want to listen the songs so that I can play and stop the songs.
-As a user I want to watch the video clip so that I can play and stop the video clip.
+- As a user I want to get notified if I filled a field in a wrong way so that I can finish to fill the form.

 ## UX

 - The Website is very colorful because these vivid colours connects to the band image.
 I use those kinds of colors that are simple and dominant in the Band life and in those years when they were young in the 70's.
-- I used the "font awesome" font and icon toolkit for the social link icons.
 - The two dominant font family is "Special Elite" and "ZCOOL KuaiLe" which are google fonts.
 I imported those fonts through the .css style file from the google fonts repository.
+- I used the "font awesome" font and icon toolkit for the social link icons.
+- Hover effects on those elements where there is interaction
+    - Navigation
+    - Buttons
+        - Buy tickets
+        - Send request
+    - Social links
 - Favicon (Shortcut icon) with "M" sign on every page.

 ## Features

-Because of the technology restriction(HTML and CSS) you can only navigate between the pages and you can reach the outer social sites.
+Because of the technology restriction(HTML5 and CSS3) you can only navigate between the pages and you can reach the outer social sites.
 The main feature for this project is the responsive design and implementation furthermore the user centric development.